 Then in an instant the skies opened up and it was raining.
 But for the rainbow overhead, I was skeptical about having a good time with the rain, but before I could think about it too much, we arrived in Marbella.

 It’s been said that the history of Marbella goes back as far as the Phoenicians in the 7th century BC.
 Later, Marbella was home to many including the Visigoths, Vandals, Byzantines, and Romans, but most notably the Moors.
-In the 10th century the Moors constructed the walled city or Alcazaba including a castle and moat.
+Have you ever wanted to live in a property that dates back hundreds of years?
+If you click here, you can check out some of Spain’s best offerings.
+In the 10th century, the Moors constructed the walled city or Alcazaba including a castle and moat.
 In 1485, the Moors were conquered by the Spanish Catholic Monarchs and Marbella became part of Spain.
 Changes were then made to how the city looked and one of the changes made was to the Muslim Medina, which was torn down and is now the main square that you see above, Plaza de los Naranjos.

 After wandering the streets of Casco Antiguo, we literally tripped upon a crowd visiting one of the largest attractions in the city, the Iglesia de Nuestra Señora de La Encarnación.
 This church was built in 1505 and the oldest church in Marbella.